AdiniSobini/Music-downloader-from-spotify/README.md

 ## Important

-If code doesn't ran you need instalki ffmpeg in Debian you need do:
+If code doesn't ran you need install ffmpeg in Debian you need do:

 ```bash
 sudo apt-get install ffmpeg